LuistheLuis/EngineeringUp_Portfolio/index.md

 ﻿# Sir Kickington, the coded robot car
 I am working on a code powered car that runs off code I made in the Arudino IDE software which works in tandem with the Arduino microcontroller.
-During this project I will add my own creative spin to the project and creat something amazingly unique.
+During this project I have added my own creative spin to the project and created something amazingly unique.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|